 Customer Loyalty Programs

 Statistics show that existing customers spend up to two-thirds more than new customers.
-Hence, you want to hold on to your customers.
-It is also far more time consuming and costly to get new customers.
-The best way to hold on to customers is through the use of customer loyalty programs.
-You can create customer games where if they share your work, they get discounts or gifts, you can encourage them by offering special prices on early releases of new artworks, and run competitions.
+Hence, it goes without saying that you want to hold on to your customers.
+Businesses also spend far more time and money trying to attract new customers than they do selling to existing ones.
+One way of holding on to those valued customers is by way of customer loyalty programs.
+For example, you can create customer games where if they share your work, they get discounts or gifts, you can encourage them by offering special prices on early releases of new artworks, and run competitions.
 You can also award free artwork to the most loyal customers, or offer to do a personal commission for them.
 These are proven ways to build customer loyalty.